ronnyml/snowplow-wiki/setup-guide/common/aws-sub-account-setup.md

 ### Overview

-We recommend that Snowplow users create an AWS sub-account and sandbox all their Snowplow operations into that account.
-This allows you to provide Snowplow Professional Services with liberal permissions on this sub-account, without impacting on your main account (or other sub-accounts) in any way.
+We recommend that Snowplow users create an AWS sub-account and sandbox all of their Snowplow operations into that account.

+This is particularly recommended for any users who are working with (or plan to work with) Snowplow Professional Services - as you can then assign Snowplow Professional Services liberal permissions on this sub-account, without impacting on your main account (or other sub-accounts) in any way.

 ### Setting up an AWS sub-account